preciofishbone/OmniaDocsG2/blocks/taxonomy-navigation/index.rst

 Style
 ----------
-The Style settings are these:
+The style settings are these:

 .. image:: taxonomy-navigation-settings-style.png

-General block styling, that is the color and the like, are set in Omnia Admin.
-If you choose "Custom Card styling" you can set the following:
+General block styling, that is the color and the like, are set in Omnia admin.
+If you choose "Custom card styling" you can set the following:

 .. image:: taxonomy-navigation-settings-style-custom.png

-And furthermore, if you select "Show Advanced Settings", you can use these settings:
+And furthermore, if you select "Show advanced settings", you can use these settings:

 .. image:: taxonomy-navigation-settings-style-custom-advanced.png